 Number Operational & Financial Efficiency - Improvement Actions Timescale 1 Maintain a robust and resilient Building Standards & Public Safety Service where resourcing and succession planning is embedded within our business plan.
-Review quarterly The DRS Workforce Plan identifies the creation of 4 new Building Standards Graduate Apprenticeship posts to meet the succession planning aims of our PBS Business Plan.
+Reviewed quarterly The DRS Workforce Plan identifies the creation of 4 new Building Standards Graduate Apprenticeship posts to meet the succession planning aims of our PBS Business Plan.
 Building Standards intends to recruit these Graduates during 2020/21.
-Q4 The DRS Workforce Plan also highlights the remit of the Ministerial Working Group to redefine fire and building regulatory frameworks.
-Additional Building Standards resource has been identified as likely, however, numbers and timescales are unknown at this point.
+Due to COVID-19 this item has been superseded - please refer to 21/22 for details of succession planning.
+Refer 21/22 Improvements The DRS Workforce Plan also highlights the remit of the Ministerial Working Group to redefine fire and building regulatory frameworks.
+Additional Building Standards resource has been identified as likely; however, numbers and timescales are unknown at this point.
 This requirement will be monitored via the Workforce Planning Board.
 Reviewed Quarterly 2 Continue work in line with the European Foundation for Quality Management (EFQM) Excellence Model as an overarching framework for developing sustainable excellence.
-Finalise action plan for short, medium and long term improvements and implement.
-Q1-4 3 Participate in Development & Regeneration Services review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
-Q4 4 Develop Risk Assessment and protocols to allow staff to perform site inspection duties during COVID-19 including production of associated customer guidance notes.
+Finalise action plan for short, medium and long-term improvements and implement.
+Completed 3 Participate in Development & Regeneration Services review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
+Due to COVID-19 this item has been carried forward to 2021/22 Continued 21/22 4 Develop Risk Assessment and protocols to allow staff to perform site inspection duties during COVID-19 including production of associated customer guidance notes.
+(Also relates to Quality Customer Experience) Completed 5 Develop COVID-19 "workarounds" in respect of systems and processes to support home working staff and ensure business continuity and provision of full service delivery during pandemic.
+Completed 6 Develop protocols and systems of work to enable staff to undertake office duties whilst maintaining physical distancing due to the impact of COVID-19.
 Completed